The Netherlands Bar

 The Netherlands is judicially divided into eleven judicial districts (regions), the jurisdictions of the courts.
 The lawyers in a judicial district form the (local) bar within the judicial district where the lawyer holds office.
 Each local bar is chaired by a council of the local bar (raad van de orde) and a local bar president.
 A local bar president is chosen by the lawyers in the judicial district.
 The local bar president is responsible for the supervision of all lawyers in the judicial district.

+The general management is a task of the general council (algemene raad, AR).
 The NOvA is headed by a secretary general.
 The secretary general is in charge of the daily management.
-The general management is a task of the general council.

 The NOvA draws up regulations and rules for the legal profession.
 The adoption thereof is done by the board of representatives (college van afgevaardigden).
 The 54 deputies of the board are all chosen by lawyers in their own judicial district/region.